 When to Look for Help

-Under the right treatment, adults with ADHD have the ability to gain control over their lives again.
+If you’ve identified multiple symptoms, then it’s ideal for you to consult a mental health professional.
+Under the right treatment, adults with ADHD can gain control over their lives again.

-Treatment plans for ADHD will look differently for everyone.
-For some, a traditional routine of medication and therapies (i.e. behavioral coaching, individual therapy, self-help groups, etc.) are ideal.
+Treatment plans for ADHD will look different for everyone.
+For some, a traditional routine of medication and therapies (i.e. behavioral coaching, individual therapy, self-help groups, etc.) is ideal.
+However, others may find alternative medicines and lifestyle changes more optimal.

 Final Word